rbms-bsc/DCRMR/_pages/Edition/Designation-of-edition.md

 <a name="3.22.32.1">3.22.32.1</a> Use judgment in transcribing statements containing words such as “impression” or “printing” as a designation of edition.
 In publications from the hand-press era, such statements usually signal a new edition or issue.
 In these cases, the statement may properly be considered a designation of edition.

-<a name="3.22.32.2">3.22.32.2</a> For publications from the machine-press era or publications manufactured by the process of engraving, statements containing words such as “impression” or “printing” are more likely to indicate that the publication is simply a new impression of the same edition.
+<a name="3.22.32.2">3.22.32.2</a> For resources from the machine-press era or resources manufactured by the process of engraving, statements containing words such as “impression” or “printing” are more likely to indicate that the resource is simply a new impression of the same edition.

 If a decision has been made to create a separate description for an individual impression, state, or binding variant within a single edition or issue (see [Precataloging decisions, I.01.9.1](/DCRMR/introduction/#I.01.9.1)), see alternative rule at [3.22.33.2](/DCRMR/edition/Designation-of-edition/#3.22.33.2).